-Inventory of the Hugh Mangum Photographs, circa 1890-1922
+Guide to the Hugh Mangum photographs, circa 1890-1922

-- David M. Rubenstein Rare Book & Manuscript Library, Duke University
+- David M. Rubenstein Rare Book & Manuscript Library

-- Language of Material
+- Material in English

 Original glass plate negatives are closed to patron use.
 Print and digital copies are available.

 Collection may contain materials to which the Acknowledgment of Legal Responsibilities and Privacy Rights form applies.
 Patrons must sign this form before using this collection.